18.02.2023

 Call for Proposals (Essay Abstracts)

-This call for proposals invites contributions to the first instalment of SAT Research.
+This call for proposals invites contributions to the first installation of SAT Research.
 Authors of accepted essays will be commissioned to develop their work for publication.
 The publication will feature the work of invited contributors as well as authors selected through this open call process.
 Select commissions may be invited to present their work at a symposium to take place in December 2022 in Sharjah.

 Living Continuity is an invitation to begin a collective inquiry on the challenges and potentialities of working towards a socially and ecologically just urban future beginning at the scale of the neighbourhood.
 Subject matter that will be explored includes but is not limited to: